-We’re expected to make a ‘healthy’ choice, when 3 out of 4 supermarket foods contain added sugar.
+We’re still expected to make a ‘healthy’ choice even though 3 out of 4 supermarket foods contain added sugar.
 But what recent encounter left me speechless?
-Our food landscape has changed, we’re being told not to worry, but went it comes to our health I honestly think the wool is being pulled over our eyes.
+Our food landscape has changed, we’re being told not to worry, but when it comes to our health I honestly think the wool is being pulled over our eyes.

 It doesn’t often happen that I’m lost for words.

 A customer had requested organic sugar, ‘the best kind’.
 He seemed dubious about coconut sugar as an alternative, and insisted on cane sugar.
 On questioning, he indicated he needed it for his 2 month-old-baby.
 Baby S was lethargic in the hot weather and didn’t seem to like the taste of water, so he planned to sweeten the drinking water, to improve the taste and give baby a bit of pep.

 However, words failed me when he revealed he had been given this crap advice by his GP, a trained healthcare professional, in a position of power and trust!

 How can this even happen?

 Open any newspaper and you’ll find headlines shrieking about the rise in cases of diabetes, heart disease and obesity in adults; that more young children are classified overweight and obese than ever before, particularly in socially deprived boroughs.
 Right now, a new campaign from Public Health England is encouraging parents to reduce the amount of sugar in their children’s diets, by limiting the quantity and calorie content of their daily snacks.